Idol × Warrior Miracle Tunes!: Production

 The story's concept was originally developed by Masato Nakamura under the penname Miyabi Nakamura.
 Takashi Miike signed on as a general director for the series.
 Additional staff members included Yoshitaka Yamaguchi, Takeshi Yokoi, Kenichiro Nishiumi, and Ryusuke Kurahashi as episode directors, with Hisako Fujihira, Kana Matsui, and Mao Aoki as the main writers for the show.
 The dances were choreographed by EXPG Studio.
 Miike noted that the staff working on the show were young and relatively new to the industry, having little experience in writing dramas and working with newcomer actors.
 Despite the difference in experience between Miike and the main cast, Miike's attitude towards the project was consistent with his other work, with OLM producer Fumio Inoue stating that they worked without dismissing it as "simply a kids' show."
 Reiko Sasaki, the project manager at Shogakukan, stated that after integrating dancing and singing, she came up with scenarios on how to integrate the toys into the show.

 Principal photography for Idol × Warrior Miracle Tunes! began in September 2016 and ended in July 2017.
 Transformation and live finish scenes were filmed at a studio in front of a green screen, where CG effects were later applied.
 Nishiumi mentioned that scenes were shot with discussion from Miike, who wanted the show to be portrayed in a "cute" manner.
 The staff focused on the elements of "dance", "song", and "drama", with dance and singing supported by teachers while filming focused on the "natural femininity" from young girls.
 Miike also stated that the staff worked hard at bringing out the energy from the cast.
-Episode 38 was filmed at Takara Tomy's office, with the live performance filmed first and the episode plot afterwards.
+Episode 38 was filmed in the headquarters of Takara Tomy, with the live performance filmed first and the episode plot afterwards.